osiweb/unified_retro_keyboard/firmware/asdf/README.md

 - asdf-build-test

 This will generate a github page with downloadable hex files.
 You will find the link to the github page in the "Actions" tab of the repository.

+You will also need to activate GitHub pages.
+To do this:

+- Click "Settings" at the top of this GitHub page, then along the menu bar on the left, select "Pages" in the "Code and Actions Section."
+- In the "Build and deployment" section, select "Deploy from Branch"
+- The "Branch" section will display a message that github pages is disabled.
+Select the branch "gh-pages" from the dropdown, and the "disabled" message will be replaced with a message that the site is being built from "gh-pages".
+Once you have triggered a build, you will see a message at the top of this page with a link to the live page.
+-

 ### build using the make-build-dirs.sh script.